skymage23/development_shell_helpers/CONTRIBUTIONS.md

    then, in a comment above the include guard, put the filepath to the include file relative to the project base directory, delimiters and all.

+   -- -- Include guards are not required for Python scripts because Python caches modules by default,
+         and module source code is parsed only once (preserving module-local variables) unless the module is explicitly unloaded.

    9. When adding support for a new shell (thanks, by the way), in the project base directory, add a new directory for that shell, the "Universal" subdirectory for that shell, placed within said shell's newly created directory, and the "api-list.txt" file for said